Over two-thirds of Indians still burn wood and dung-based fuel for cooking, leading to a million deaths a year from indoor pollution

 “Burning solid fuels produces extremely high levels of indoor air pollution,” explains Delhi-based pulmonologist Prateek Kamaraj.
 “As cooking takes place every day, most people using solid fuels are exposed to smoke particles at a level much higher than the accepted annual limits for outdoor air pollution.
 Epidemiological studies have shown a clear connection between air pollution and heart disease and stroke.”

 What’s even more disconcerting is that the air pollution is often in the victim’s own home.
-Kirk Smith, erstwhile professor of Global Environmental Health at the University of California at Berkeley, who studied the effects of indoor cooking using solid fuels like wood, coal, and cow-dung through the 1970s, had equated an open fire in one’s kitchen with burning 400 cigarettes an hour.
+Kirk Smith, erstwhile professor of Global Health at the University of California at Berkeley, who studied the effects of indoor cooking using solid fuels like wood, coal, and cow-dung through the 1970s, had equated an open fire in one’s kitchen with burning 400 cigarettes an hour.

 The World Health Organization Household Air Pollution and Health report released in March this year states that over 50% of premature deaths among children under five are due to pneumonia caused by particulate matter (soot) inhaled from household air pollution.
 Over 3.8 million premature deaths annually from non-communicable diseases including stroke, ischemic heart disease, chronic obstructive pulmonary disease and lung cancer are attributed to exposure to household air pollution, adds the report.